 What Is Sound Masking?

-For instance, in an office, sound masking can make conversations less audible, improving privacy without altering the physical structure of the space.
+For instance, in a bustling office, sound masking can make conversations in adjacent cubicles less audible, improving speech privacy without requiring physical modifications to the office layout.

 What Is Soundproofing?

-Unlike sound masking, soundproofing requires structural changes and is often more expensive to implement.
+Unlike sound masking, soundproofing often requires structural modifications and is typically more expensive to implement.
+For tips on effectively soundproofing a living room, check out this guide on soundproofing a living room.

 Core Differences Between Sound Masking and Soundproofing